Know before you go

-Although a permit is not required to visit Aughton Woods, our legal agreement with adjacent landowners means that only Trust members can use the access paths to Cole Wood and Shire Oaks Wood.
-Public access is through the entrance at the southern boundary of Lawson's Wood.
-The two additional entrances over stiles into Cole Wood and Shire Oaks Wood are by permit holders only.
-Please apply for a permit from the Trust office if you are not a member.
+Only Trust Members can use the access paths to Cole Wood and Shire Oak Woods; however there is public access through the entrance at the southern boundary.
+The two additional entrances over stiles into Cole Wood and Shire Oak Woods are by permit holders only.